semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 4. **End job and save logs**: the job activity log is exported and saved for future inspection
 5. **Destroy agent**: the used agent is discarded, along with all its files

-TODO: change the person to be less hacker-like

 ![Job Lifecycle](./img/job-lifecycle.jpg)

 :::info

-Agents can be non-ephemeral when using _self-hosted agents_.
+Agents can be non-ephemeral when using [self-hosted agents].

 :::